otrv4/otrv4/modes/otrv4-standalone-mode.md

    * Securely deletes `their_ecdh` and `their_dh`.
 3. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet mechanism:
-   * In the case that he immediately receives a data message that advertises the new public keys from Alice:
+   * In the case that he immediately receives a data message (or a "heartbeat" message) that advertises the new public keys from Alice:
      * Follows what is defined in the
        [When you receive a Data Message](../otrv4.md#when-you-receive-a-data-message)
        section.
 Note that he will perform a new DH ratchet for the first